Primary Series Contacts

 p.
 In the event that a race car is inadvertently or purposely hit by a push truck, pace vehicle or purposely hit by another race car during push-off, or under yellow flag conditions or other non-racing activity and such incident is witnessed by a World of Outlaws Official, then repairs can be made to the contacted vehicle and that car will resume it’s running position.
 The maximum time period allotted for such repairs is six (6) minutes.
 If repairs cannot be completed within this time period, then the car will be scored as finishing last in that race.
 Alternate(s) starters will not be given a starting position in this situation.
 In the event the damaged car is not able to reenter the race, the car will be scored last on the lap in which that car has completed.

 q.
-When a car is presented in the designated lineup area or during push-off for any event competition, any tire change is prohibited unless approved by offciials.
+When a car is presented in the designated lineup area or during push-off for any event competition, any tire change is prohibited.
 Any tire change will result in forfeiting starting position.
 Penalty will be starting in the last position.

 r.
 Adding fuel, whether on the track or in the work area, will not be permitted when yellow flag and/or closed red flag conditions exist.

 a.
-When the yellow flag is displayed a two lap or two (2) minute period will be permitted for the changing of a flat tire.
+When the yellow flag is displayed a two (2) minute period will be permitted for the repairs of any race damage.
 The time will begin once the car has reached the designated work area.
 The car will rejoin the field at the tail of the lap it’s on once the work has been completed at the direction of Series Officials.
+After the completion of halfway of the race, the two-minute period will no longer be in effect.

 a.
 Green Flag